Emotional intelligence coaching and development

 What is EQ?

-"the ability to perceive emotions, to access and generate emotions so as to assist thought, to understand emotions and emotional knowledge, and to reflectively regulate emotions so as to promote emotional and intellectual growth."
+"the ability to perceive emotions, to access and generate emotions so as to assist thought, to understand emotions and emotional knowledge, and to reflectively regulate emotions to promote emotional and intellectual growth."

-When it comes to the workplace we understand that emotions arise in others and ourselves for many reasons.
+When it comes to the workplace, we understand that emotions arise in others and ourselves for many reasons.
 It may be that someone or something is getting in the way of us achieving our goals or our values are not aligned.
-When this happens we may choose to lash out or we can learn techniques to help us pause and observe the emotions as they arise.
-In this moment of self-reflection we become empowered.
-This moment’s pause gives us choices:
+When this happens, we may choose to lash out or learn techniques to help us pause and observe the emotions as they arise.
+In this moment of self-reflection, we become empowered.
+This moment's pause gives us choices:

 - In that brief pause we may be able to see the bigger picture and appreciate that the person in front of us is not the cause of our problems but part of the solution;

-- We may realise that we still feel aggrieved by the persons actions but in that brief pause we are able to regulate our emotions and explain clearly and calmly why we feel aggrieved;
+- We may realise that we still feel aggrieved by the person's actions, but in that brief pause we can regulate our emotions and explain clearly and calmly why we feel aggrieved;

-The brief pause also enables us to be less reactive and access the wisdom from our professional training, our personal experiences, our procedural experiences, our personality and our intuition.
-People with heightened levels of EQ are well placed to integrate important information from emotional signals with other areas of stored knowledge.
+The brief pause also enables us to be less reactive and access wisdom from our professional training, personal experiences, procedural experiences, personality, and intuition.
+People with heightened EQ levels can integrate important information from emotional signals with other areas of stored knowledge.